ipfs/ipfs-docs/docs/concepts/faq.md

 IPFS stands for the InterPlanetary File System — a peer-to-peer network for storing and accessing files, websites, applications, and data in a distributed file system.

-To learn more, see the [“what is IPFS?”](/concepts/what-is-ipfs) guide.
+To learn more, see the ["what is IPFS?"](/concepts/what-is-ipfs) guide.

 ## IPFS in action

 ### Where can I see IPFS in action today?

 [Awesome IPFS](https://awesome.ipfs.io/) is a good starting point to see the wide variety of projects that are using IPFS today.
-If you've got your own awesome IPFS project, please add it to the [Awesome IPFS repo](https://github.com/ipfs/awesome-ipfs) so the rest of the world can see it!
+If you've got your own awesome IPFS project, please add it to the [Awesome IPFS repo](https://github.com/ipfs/awesome-ipfs), so the rest of the world can see it!

 ## Getting started